knhash/knhash.github.io/_posts/2022-10-23-proj-repeated-selection-consensus-protocol.md

 Consider the case where a minority representative wants to pass a bill that is extremely important to them but is unable to because of lack of a majority, one that is dependent on representatives who may not necessarily be motivated to pass it.
 This protocol should move away from the effects of majority rule.

-So, reader, what do you think?
 What parts of the picture I am missing?
 Are there related material I can read up on that touches on this subject?
-Perhaps there is already a well researched way to make repeated decisions incorporating preferences.

 Send in your thoughts at [mail@knhash.in](mailto:mail@knhash.in "mail@knhash.in").